WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How can I generate a receiving address of my hardware wallet?

-In Wasabi Wallet you load your previously imported wallet (from Wasabi skeleton, or USB detection) and go to the `Receive` tab, here you enter a label for the incoming transaction and click `Generate Receive Address`.
+In Wasabi Wallet you load your previously imported wallet (from Wasabi skeleton, or USB detection) and go to the `Receive` tab, here you enter a label for the involved parties of the incoming transaction and click `Generate Receive Address`.
 In the tab below the newly generated receive address can be viewed / copied.
 :::